 Every year, the Konica Minolta Group prioritizes compliance with antitrust laws and preventing corruption in its annually renewed compliance promotion plan, considering the expectations of society, the degree of impact on the company and society and the possibility of occurrence.
-In fiscal 2019, the Group used a worldwide compliance promotion system to continue to educate its personnel on these two priority issues, in line with the relevant laws, business environments, and customary practices.
-The compliance issues, risks, and progress of education in each region are regularly reported to the Chief Compliance Officer via compliance reports.
+In fiscal 2020, the Group used a worldwide compliance promotion system to continue to educate its personnel on these two priority issues, in line with the relevant laws, business environments, and customary practices.
+The compliance issues, risks, and progress of education in each region are reported to the Chief Compliance Officer via monthly or quarterly compliance reports.
 In fiscal 2018, the anti-corruption guidelines for personnel in Japan were revised in response to changes in public expectations, and efforts were made to ensure that the new guidelines are thoroughly understood.
-In fiscal 2019, new guidelines were prepared for personnel in other countries and regions as well, in accordance with their respective laws and cultures, and expanded to worldwide.
+Starting in fiscal 2019, guidelines were rolled out for personnel in other countries and regions as well, in accordance with their respective laws and cultures, ensuring worldwide coverage.

-As part of the company's comprehensive anti-corruption efforts, in fiscal 2019 standards and rules were created concerning the provision of gifts and entertainment to clients.
-They were prepared by referring to the country rankings in the annual Corruption Perceptions Index (CPI) reported by Transparency International (TI), and are applicable to Konica Minolta organizations operating in countries where the risk of corruption is high.
+As part of the company's comprehensive anti-corruption efforts, since fiscal 2019 standards and rules have been in operation concerning the provision of gifts and entertainment to clients.
+They have been prepared by referring to the country rankings in the annual Corruption Perceptions Index (CPI) reported by Transparency International (TI), and are applicable to Konica Minolta organizations operating in countries where the risk of corruption is high.
 Systems for accounting monitoring and checking have also been established and deployed at each subsidiary, and reports are sent every quarter to the compliance department.

-There were no incidents regarding bribery or corruption in fiscal 2019.
+There were no incidents regarding bribery or corruption in fiscal 2020.